WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-07-12-debug-microservices-bridge-kubernetes.md

 ### Install the Visual Studio Code Extensions

-Open the microservice you want to debug in Visual Studio code and open the Extensions tab.
+Open the microservice you want to debug in Visual Studio Code and open the Extensions tab.
 Search for Kubernetes and install the Kubernetes and Bridge to Kubernetes extensions.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2021/07/Install-the-Bridge-to-Kubernetes-Extension.jpg"><img loading="lazy" src="/assets/img/posts/2021/07/Install-the-Bridge-to-Kubernetes-Extension.jpg" alt="Install the Bridge to Kubernetes Extension" /></a>